jessonfoo/p001/week_2/4_Your_Own_Website_Solo_Challenge/readme.md

 ## Release 3: Code it up

-Use the plan and wireframe as a guide to make the [USERNAME].github.io `index.html` reflect you and your current skills.
+Use the plan and wireframe as a guide to make the [USERNAME].github.io `index.html` and corresponding css files reflect your current skills.
 Make sure you commit and push all your html changes to Github.

 *Remember: you can open an html file in a browser to see changes as you